grafana/tns/README.md

 ## Prerequisites

 There are a set of tools you will need to download and install.
-We recommend you place them into your `/usr/local/bin` directory after downloading.

 ### Docker
 This demo assumes you have Docker installed.
 Follow instructions [here](https://docs.docker.com/install/) for more details.